ClassicBoost/Psych-Forever/README.md

-This is currently in a pre-alpha state of the 0.7.1h port, there may be bugs
-# Friday Night Funkin' - Psych Forever Engine
+# Friday Night Funkin' - Psych Forever Engine: Definitive Edition
 Based on Psych Engine

 Psych Forever is a long project started when Psych Engine blew up (or 0.4.2) and had gone through many changes as time went on.
 Now with a Definitive Edition of v5 containing new content.